 25 Bottles of Argentine Malbec to Drink Right Now

-Whether you're drinking for Malbec World Day or just looking for a solid bottle to pair with dinner, these wines won't do you wrong.
+Whether you're looking for a great bottle to pair with dinner or drinking Malbec just to enjoy it, these wines won't do you wrong.

 The rise of Malbec from Argentina has been well-documented over the last decade-plus.
 But for all of its popularity, the range of styles in which it can be grown and produced is still stubbornly underestimated.
 Argentina, after all, is a country with significant changes in altitude and soil composition from one region or sub-zone to the next.
 And the winemaking goals of the countless producers there are just as divergent.
 The result of this is a stunning mosaic of Malbec options; the claim that there is a quintessential style of Argentinian Malbec is just plain wrong.
 From value-priced wines to bottles that are worth saving for, and from fruity, gulpable Malbecs to more structured ones that require time to come into their own, the totality of these wines is wildly exciting.